marialgoldsmith001/wustl/README.md

 machines behind the load balancer are functioning before sending any traffic to it.
 This function allows the system to don't have downtime for customers, and engineers to fix any issues seamless.

--What is the advantage of a jump box?
+- What is the advantage of a jump box?
 One of the advantage of jump boxes are that, while focusing traffic through a single node, it makes it easier to implement routing logic and design networks.
 Additionally, It controls access to the other machines by allowing connections from specific IP addresses and forwarding to those machines, allowing other machines to have denied public access, making them more secured.
 Lastly, by limiting connections and root access through the jumpbox, you can make sure a keep better tracking of allowing